-We are currently attempting to raise funds through private placements of our common stock to accredited investors or through debt financings, but there can be no assurance that funds will be available, or that the price or terms we can obtain will be acceptable.
-Management has taken steps to deal with the current liquidity crisis, including the deferral of payment related to approximately \$500,000 of accrued legal fees, the deferral of salaries for the four executives of MiMedx Group, Inc. beginning in October of 2008, and the undertaking of an intense search for additional capital.
+We are currently attempting to raise additional funds through private placements of our common stock to accredited investors or through debt financings, but there can be no assurance that funds will be available, or that the price or terms we can obtain will be acceptable.
+Management has taken steps to deal with the current liquidity crisis, including the deferral of payment related to approximately \$540,000 of accrued legal fees, the deferral of salaries for the four executives of MiMedx Group, Inc. beginning in October of 2008, the deferral of directors fees, and the undertaking of an intense search for additional capital.
 Furthermore, management is the process of identifying and implementing additional plans for reducing overhead and deferring cash outflows.